mahulo2009/RoboND-Rover-Project/README.md

 * From forward to pickuprock: if we are near a rock.
 * From forward to gameover: if we are near to starting point and we have alreay recollected all the rocks.

 ##### Forward

-In forward mode the rover checks: if it is stuck, if its speed is zero for five seconds; if it has detected a target: either rock or starting point after collecting all rocks; if it has navigable ground in front, in which case it continues moving; or if it does not have navegable terrain, in which case it goes into stop modes.
+In forward mode the rover checks: if it is stuck, if its speed is zero for five seconds; if it has detected a target: either rock or starting point after collecting all rocks; if it has navigable terrain in front, in which case it continues moving; or if it does not have navegable terrain, in which case it goes into stop mode.

 ```python
 # Get reference to the rover controller